 “And how does this gold plating work?” she asked.

 The term “plating” is actually short for “electroplating.”
 Without getting technical—or boring Cindy to death!—electroplating is the process of covering one metal with a thin layer of another.

 The item to be plated is immersed in a chemical solution containing the covering metal , electricity is added, and by the process of electrolysis, the suspended molecules of gold are transferred to the piece of jewelry.

 How long the jewelry is left in the solution determines the thickness of the plating.
-But it cannot go too far or it doesn’t look smooth.
+But it can’t go too far or it gets lumpy and unattractive.

 “What are My Color Options in Gold Jewelry Plating?”